toneloc/stable-channels/README.md

      balance
      ```

      Wait until your BTC shows up there.
+For testing, we'll go ahead and use this to fund both sides of the channel.

 3. **Open the Stable Channel**